Renault Master Z.E. running costs

 The standard three-year/100,000-mile warranty that Renault offers on its entire range is also given to the Master Z.E., backed up by three years of Renault Assistance breakdown and recovery.
 The battery is covered for five years/100,000 miles and the electric drive system is covered for four years/100,000 miles.

-Service intervals for the Master Z.E. are every 24 months or 25,000 miles, whichever comes first.
+Service intervals for the Master Z.E. are every two years or 25,000 miles, whichever comes first.
 Renault offers its iCare service package for the Master Z.E. through its Pro+ van centres.
 They're able to arrange a service package based on your mileage and work requirements, and it’s designed to minimise the time your van spends off the road.